 Tiramisu Panna Cotta

 What's Xmas without all the goody desserts?
-I posted this dish before on my Instagram quite some time ago.
-I was trying to use whatever I have in the kitchen to create a simple tiramisu; the whole panna cotta thingy just popped into my head.
-You know, one of those light bulb moments.
+I posted this dish before on my Instagram when I was still working at a pizzeria.
+I was trying to use whatever I have in the kitchen to create a simple tiramisu; the whole panna cotta thingy just popped into my head, one of those light bulb moments.

-That was how this dish is born.
-I thought of serving this creation for the Xmas dinner and also take the opportunity to really do it properly and better this time.
-I added a sweet dessert Italian wine to my panna cotta this time to bring out that tiramisu vibe.
-On top of that, I also added all the glistering gold flakes to make it grander.
+The crew loved it so much and that was how this dish is born.
+I thought of serving this creation for dinner last Xmas and also taking the opportunity to really do it properly and better this time.
+I am so glad that I did.

 Ain't that a beauty?
-In my opinion, there is still room for improvement and it is far from perfect as I'd gathered some feedback that the savoiardi doesn't really go along with the panna cotta.
+In my opinion, there is still room for improvement and it is far from perfect.
 I will re-visit this recipe in the future to perfect it for sure.
-In the meantime, let's enjoy this adorable dessert this Xmas with your love ones.
-Merry Xmas!
+In the meantime, let's enjoy this adorable dessert with or without the festive vibes.

 Ingredients: